 I joined ANU in July 2013 and am currently Research Fellow in Indian Political and Social Change.
 I was previously Assistant Professor of Political Science at Trinity College Dublin (2012-13) and received my PhD in political science from Yale University in 2013.

-"The Political and Economic Consequences of Populist Rule in Latin America" (with Christian Houle) under review
+"The Political and Economic Consequences of Populist Rule in Latin America" (with Christian Houle) (forthcoming, Government and Opposition).

-"Does immigration boost support for the Far Right?
-Evidence from the Asylum Seeker Dispersal Program in England and Wales 2000-2012" (with Charles Miller)
+"The Political Effects of Asylum Seeker Immigration: Evidence from the Asylum Seeker Dispersal Program in England and Wales 2000-2015" (with Charles Miller), under review.